sillsdev/TheCombine/docs/docker_deploy/README.md

         1. primary group is the group created above
         2. `combine` user is also added to the `docker` group
         3. ssh key is generated
-     3. current user, that is, the host user running the playbook, is added as an authorized user for `combine`.
   4. Install TheCombine configuration files
+     1. Create folders for the docker installation:
+        - combine app dir (`/opt/combine`)
+        - Nginx script dir (`/opt/combine/nginx/scripts`)
-     1. Install the `docker-compose.yml` that defines the containers and their environment;
+     2. Install the `docker-compose.yml` that defines the containers and their environment;
-     2. Create the environment variable files for the frontend and backend containers, `.env.frontend` and `.env.backend`;
+     3. Create the environment variable files for the frontend and backend containers, `.env.frontend`, `.env.backend`, and `.env.certmgr`;
      3. Create the runtime configuration for the UI;
-     4. Create the configuration file for the nginx web server.
   5. Setup access to the Amazon Web Services
      1. Install the `aws-cli` package
      2. Create the AWS access profiles
+  6. Setup container backups
+     1. Create folders for the backups and for the scripts
+     2. Install the backup and the restore script
+     3. Schedule daily backups if configured

 # Additional Details